AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 - For numerical comparisons between the quasistatic and fully retarded expressions for nanospheres, see **./spheres/radiative_losses.ipynb**
 - The TE plasmon dispersion is also calculated for small spheres (Relevant if the imaginary part of the conductivity can be negative).
 - The plasmon dispersions are used implicitly in **./spheres/cpa through finite surface impedance.ipynb**
+- For a discussion on Kramers-Kronig relations for multipolar polarizabilities: https://hackmd.io/@aligho/SkebhByH-g

 **Non-retarded surface plasmons for cylinders**: https://hackmd.io/@aligho/rk6siaGTeg